 I question myself over many, many topics, not the least of which is why I’m trying to make literature out of male masturbation fantasy when the sky is literally falling on my home nation.
 I haven’t reconciled with that, it’s like a simmering pot I come back to while brewing coffee and feeding the cats.
 Sometimes it boils over and sometimes I cut the heat a little too much, but it will always be there and it will never be finished.

 But another big one that I wrestle with is my handle.
 People who dislike thought tell me I’m thinking too much about this, but I am politically conscious, and the word aborigen means the same thing in several languages.
 If you search for my handle on Google Books, you’ll find all the stories I have up for sale, and you’ll find a library of indigenous concerns.
-Any time I try to break into a new forum, it’s a crapshoot as to whether it’s free for me to grab or it’s been taken by a First Nation or indigenous Central American user.
+Any time I try to break into a new forum, it’s a crapshoot as to whether it’s free for me to grab or it’s been taken by a First Nation or indigenous Central American user (or this one Russian dude, strangely).
 If it’s taken, I append “GTS” to my handle, even though technically I focus on shrunken men, but originally my fetish started with gigantic women so it’s true to that source, but−

 Yes, I do think too much, but thinking is worthwhile.
 It’s not stopping progress, because I already have the handle and I’m pretty well positioned in my online presence.
 But whenever this comes up, I get that twinge that I’m being another white cishet middle-aged imperialist engaging in cultural appropriation.

 I come by the handle in naïveté.
-In 1993, internet-capable computers were installed in the community college library where I worked, and I studied the provided documentation until I figured out how an online search worked, and my first search term was “giantess.”
+In 1993, internet-capable computers were installed in the community college library where I worked, and I studied the provided documentation until I figured out how to perform an online search, and my first search term was “giantess.”
 And I found grainy BMP images and two online forums waiting for me.
 I devoured writers like DX Machina, Grildrig, and Scott Chelgren, and a few years later I started writing my own giantess porn, private fever-dreams and rants, strictly for getting my, and others’, rocks off.
 A few years after that, I decided to start my own online presence: I bought a book to learn HTML, then learned more via a pirated copy of Dreamweaver.
 I built a homepage on FortuneCity, then Blogger, and at that point I had to think of a name for myself.

 I’m terrible with names.
 I rely on random name generators for writing stories, and it takes me several tries to remember a real person’s name unless there’s an emotional hook.
 When I first moved to Minneapolis, I listened to a local radio station that was hosting a trivia contest.
 No one else seemed to be playing, so I annoyed the DJs by calling in repeatedly with correct answers, so they awarded me a record so I’d shut up, I guess.
 It was an orange translucent 45 by a punk band… and in looking up this band, just this minute, I realize I’ve been wrong about their name for years.
 The band is TodosTusMuertos and they’re from Argentina; the name of the single is En Vivo Aborigen, with two versions of “Dale Aborigen,” in studio and live.
 (Up to this moment I assumed the band was En Vivo Aborigen and they were from Mexico.
 Wow, I’m one ignorant, lazy fucker.
 That is very embarrassing, but let me lay my shame bare.)